 Gam Ngai is a remote village near the Indian border in Chin State, Myanmar.

 Gam Ngai school serves six villages and currently has classes only through the 8th grade.
 The school needs improvements, including classroom partitions and an additional battery to increase the capacity of the micro hydroelectric system, to enhance the learning environment.
-An additional 5 room building to accommodate expansion to the high school level (grades 9 and 10).
+This additional 5 room building accommodates expansion to the high school level (grades 9 and 10).

-With BSB’s help, and with the participation and support of the village, construction on a new high school building will begin in late 2019.
+With BSB’s help, and with the participation and support of the village, construction on a new high school building began in March 2020.